 The commands and procedures mentioned in this article were run on an Ubuntu 20.04 and Ubuntu 18.04 LTS system and they will also work on the upcoming Ubuntu 22.04.

-Reduce boot time by altering grub configuration
+Reduce boot time by optimizing grub configuration

-Use the following command to open the grub file in the Nano editor:
+Use the following command to open the grub file in the Nano Editor:

 $ sudo nano /etc/default/grub